databio/databio_genomes/README.md

 ### Step 2: Build assets

-Once files are present locally, we can run `refgenie build` on each assets specified in the sample_table (`assets.csv`):
+Once files are present locally, we can run `refgenie build` on each asset specified in the sample_table (`assets.csv`):

 ```
 looper run refgenie_build_cfg.yaml